tpavlek/tpavlek-me/source/_posts/2020-04-20-mike-nickel-rape-joke-responsibility.blade.md

 Perhaps when **Matthew Altheim** "took full responsibility" for the rape joke posted to Mike Nickel's Facebook page, no responsibility was taken at all.

-@include('_partials.image', [ 'name' => 'altheim-posted.jpg', 'caption' => "A now-deleted tweet by Mike Nickel shows a screenshot of the page manager's view of his Facebook page, where **Matthew Altheim** is posting on Nickel's behalf" ])
+@include('_partials.image', [ 'name' => 'altheim-posted.jpg', 'caption' => "A now-deleted tweet by Mike Nickel shows a screenshot of the page manager's view of his Facebook page, where **Matthew Altheim** is posting on Nickel's behalf." ])

 Mike Nickel deleted that tweet shown above and reposted it with a new tweet that hides **Matthew Altheim**'s name.
 This has the appearance of a councillor aware that working with this individual shows an abdication of his responsibility for respectful